jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **Question**:
 (voice  follow-upquestion.
-Minister joly,  you tell US alittle  more about theannouncement  you've made.
+Minister joly,  you tell us alittle  more about theannouncement  you've made.
 You have talked aboutmunicipalities  various townsand  across the country.
 There are companies there, arethose  not eligible forthe   you'veannounced?and pwhat type  assistancewill you  offering.